paurbano/AirBnB_clone/README.md

 * show - show an object (based on id)
 * destroy - destroy an object
 * all - show all objects, of one type or all types
+* update - Updates an instance based on the class name and id
 * quit/EOF - quit the console
 * help - see descriptions of commands